thobet/3DPlan/README.md

           The 3DPlan algorithm contains a live-implementation of the Canny algorithm which could be used for producing the edge semantic information.
           The live-editor begins and the user modifies Canny's parameters.
-When the user is satisfied by the detected edges press the Q button.
+When the user is satisfied by the detected edges, he presses the Q button to terminate the editing procedure.
           Then the 4D image is produced automatically and saved into "images" directory which is created automatically.
           This procedure is executed for each RGB image.
 </pre>